JuliaActuary/JuliaActuary.org/blog/julia-getting-started-actuaries.md

 [^1]: https://ocw.mit.edu/courses/mathematics/18-335j-introduction-to-numerical-methods-spring-2019/week-1/Julia-intro.pdf
 [^2]: As of July 2021.
 [^3]: https://discourse.julialang.org/t/claim-false-julia-isnt-multiple-dispatch-but-overloading/42370/114
-[^4]: Perhaps benchmarking isn't the best example because of the 'magic' `%timeit` keyworkd in Jupyter.
+[^4]: Perhaps benchmarking isn't the best example because of the 'magic' `%timeit` keyword in Jupyter.
 However, the [documentation](https://ipython.readthedocs.io/en/stable/interactive/magics.html) for IPython itself reveals the limitations: "To Jupyter users: Magics are specific to and provided by the IPython kernel.
 Whether Magics are available on a kernel is a decision that is made by the kernel developer on a per-kernel basis.
 To work properly, Magics must use a syntax element which is not valid in the underlying language."